oslabs-beta/SQuriL/README.md

 <img src='./client/Public/squrilGif3.gif' width='1200' >
 </div>

-### Copy or Export Your Code
+### Export Your Code

-With a simple click, users can both copy their code to clipboard for immediate use or export their schema code to .js and .ts files for local storage.
+With a simple click, users can export their schema code to .js and .ts files for local storage.

 <div  align="center">
 <img src='./client/Public/squrilGif4.gif' width='1200'>